attack68/rateslib/docs/source/z_exogenous.rst

    pfizer_sv.iterate()
    cds.exo_delta(solver=pfizer_sv, vars=["RR"], vars_scalar=[1/100.0])

-This value is close to BBG's estimate of 78.75.
+This value is close to another system's estimate of 78.75.
 But let's validate it by resorting (just this once!) to numerical differentiation and see what happens there:

 1) Record the initial values: